 The Gap is an ocean cliff that offers mesmerising views over the sea, the cliffs, Watsons Bay and the city.
 You can watch the waves crash into the dramatic coastline.
 To get to the viewpoint you need to climb some stairs (which is totally worth it) but if you don’t want to, you can return to Watsons Bay straight away.
 But if you can, don’t miss this beautiful lookout, wander around and soak up the views.

 Why is this one of the best walks in Sydney?

 As you maybe realised, I love the views, which makes it one of the best walks in Sydney for me.
 But there is also a lot of history, beautiful beaches, amazing photo spots and it isn’t too crowded.

 If you want to extend the walk you can do the Federation Cliff walk from the Gap or vice versa.

 The bus stop is right next to the lookout at Robertson Park, Military Rd, so you can make your way back to the city.
-However, I would recommend to walk back to the wharf through Robertson Park (just a few minutes).
+However, I would recommend walking back to the wharf through Robertson Park (just a few minutes).
 There you can get some food or drinks at Doyles on the Beach, Doyles on the wharf (takeaway) or the Watsons Bay Boutique Hotel.
-If these are too expensive, you can also go back to Circular Quay and chose one of the many restaurants or bars there.
+If these are too expensive, you can also go back to Circular Quay and choose one of the many restaurants or bars there.
 The ferry to Circular Quay is a great way to see the Harbour Bridge and the Opera House from the water.

 I hope this guide of the Rose bay to Watsons Bay walk was helpful and that you enjoy your walk!
 If you have any questions or suggestions please leave a comment 🙂